 This section includes useful tools to help building owners and managers with the adoptions of a smokefree policy.

-This section includes useful tools that will assist individuals in protecting themselves from secondhand smoke exposure and also identify communities that have adopted a smokefree policy.
+This section includes useful tools that will assist individuals in protecting themselves from secondhand smoke exposure and how to talk to your landlord if you are experiencing problems with secondhand smoke.

 A smokefree workplace could save you money and improve the health of your workers.